SECR (Streamlined Energy and Carbon Reporting)

 - over 250 employees.

 The Statutory Instrument provides exemptions where the organisation uses less than 40,000kWh in the reporting period across its operations in the UK or the Directors state in the report that such information is being withheld as to declare it would be seriously prejudicial to company or not practical to obtain.
-More clarity on these will be made available when the guidance is released in January 2019.

 FIND OUT MORE